-Are UPFs indeed nutritionally inferior, and if not, do they really need to be avoided as NOVA claim?
+Are ultra-processed foods (UPFs) indeed nutritionally inferior, and if not, do they really need to be avoided as NOVA claim?

-The annual IFST lecture is undoubtedly one of the most popular and hotly anticipated highlights in the food industry calendar.
-Hosted in London (Royal Society of Medicine, London, UK 2nd July 2019) and live streamed to various satellite receptions across the UK, this year’s lecture, entitled ‘Ultra-processed foods: the science and the policy’, focused on the controversial topic of ‘ultra-processed foods’ (UPFs), delving further into the complexities and conflicts behind both the science and policy surrounding this often misunderstood topic area.
-For a number of years, IFIS have been privileged to attend the event alongside over 180 fellow delegates from across the food science and nutrition community.
-The audience gathered to hear former president of the Nutrition Society and current Director of University College Dublin (UCD) Institute of Food and Health and Professor of Food and Health at UCD, Professor Michael Gibney MAgrSc, MA, PhD, deliver a thought-provoking presentation depicting his personal, yet evidence-based opinions on the broad topic of ultra-processed foods.
+An overview of IFST's fantastic lecture: ‘Ultra-processed foods: the science and the policy’, delving into the complexities and conflicts surrounding the often misunderstood topic area of UPFs, delivered by The audience gathered to hear former president of the Nutrition Society and current Director of University College Dublin (UCD) Institute of Food and Health and Professor of Food and Health at UCD, Professor Michael Gibney MAgrSc, MA, PhD, deliver a thought-provoking presentation depicting his personal, yet evidence-based opinions on the broad topic of ultra-processed foods.

 So what is an ‘ultra-processed food’?
 When it comes to defining the term, there appears to be little consistency in the literature, and as such it has largely been open to interpretation.
 This has led to inevitable confusion among both health professionals and the general public as to what foods fall under this category, their possible health implications and whether or not they should be avoided/restricted in the diet.
 The general approach of the NOVA food classification is to place foods into four broad food categories dependant on the degree of processing the food has undergone; 1) unprocessed or minimally processed foods, 2) processed culinary ingredients, 3) processed foods, and 4) ultra-processed foods and drinks (UPFs).
 The NOVA classification also considers the purpose of the processes and ingredients used to manufacture the end product, which among others include extending shelf-life, increasing profitability, enhancing palatability and developing ready-to-eat convenience foods.
 Example of typical UPFs that fall under this category include margarines and spreads, fruit yoghurts and fruit drinks, breakfast cereals and instant soups, noodles and desserts.